-When Does Cookies End Up in the Pickle Rack?
+When Do Cookies End Up in the Pickle Rack?

 IT pros are facing several challenges related to hardware and software management, such as the lack of adequate asset inventory, procurement predicament and budgetary blindness.
 Also, organizations lacking proper asset management tech tools, fail in tracking expiry data and other changes in asset equipment.

-Eventually, IT admins have to lose their valuable time in manually creating stock of assets and discovering errors, if any.
+Eventually, IT admins have to lose their valuable time in manually creating a stock of assets and discovering errors, if any.
 And, as the user base grows, it becomes physically impossible to track every asset individually.

 It’s Time to Put It Back Where It Belongs

-If your organisation is having these issues, it’s time to right your wrongs with a good asset management software.
-Users across different business functions require a good grip on the way assets are functioning to get maximum utilisation.
+If your organization is having these issues, it’s time to right your wrongs with good asset management software.
+Users across different business functions require a good grip on the way assets are functioning to get maximum utilization.

 A good asset management system can help businesses in handling inventory.
-It does so by giving them the ability to track, manage and handle the lifecycle of an asset.
-This, in turn, frees up an asset management team to perform comprehensive analysis of performing and non-performing assets.
-Asset management also allows an IT team to keep a track of license expiration dates of hardware and software employed within an organisation.
+It does so by giving them the ability to track, manage, and handle the lifecycle of an asset.
+This, in turn, frees up an asset management team to perform a comprehensive analysis of performing and non-performing assets.
+Asset management also allows an IT team to keep track of license expiration dates of hardware and software employed within an organization.

 Asset management software comes in various specific types like IT Asset Management, Digital Asset Management, Fixed Asset Management System, Software Assets Management, Enterprise Asset Management, etc.

 Some of its key features include asset handling across multiple categories and locations, barcode integration, depreciation calculation through the Straight Line Method (SLM) and Written Down Value Method (WDV), depreciation calculation for a specific period of time (daily, monthly annually), asset appreciation, projection and sale, etc.

-With the help of asset management software, any organisation can successfully get its house in order.
+With the help of asset management software, any organization can successfully get its house in order.
 Because when your house is in order, your business outside runs a lot smoother.
 As Dottie Peoples once sang,